nachiketWattamwar/Project-Team-15/README.md

 TeamName : WizardsAtWork

+New Idea:  **Image captioning with voice for blind people:**

+Problem: There are a lot of images/ hoardings which are put up everywhere near us.
+Blind people cannot see the images which have useful information.

+We will build a machine learning algorithm which will analyze the image and provide a caption for the image with voice.

 Idea 1)  **Traffic signal automation:**

 Problem : Most of the time we wait at the signal even when there are no cars going.